Spooky Buddies

-Spooky Buddies is a 2011 Canadian-American supernatural comedy film that is part of the Disney Buddies franchise, a series often referred to as the Air Bud and Air Buddies franchise.
+Spooky Buddies is a 2011 American supernatural comedy film that is part of the Disney Buddies franchise, a series often referred to as the Air Bud and Air Buddies franchise.
 For the fifth installment in the Air Buddies series, the plot follows the team as they have a Halloween adventure in Fernfield to stop the evil Warwick the Warlock and save the town.
 The film was directed by Robert Vince, produced by Anna McRoberts, and released by Walt Disney Studios Home Entertainment on Blu-ray, DVD, and as a film download on September 20, 2011.

 Plot

-In 1937, Sheriff Jim and others from the town of Fernfield set off to the manor of Warwick the Warlock.
-Warwick has kidnapped five puppies so he can sacrifice them to the Halloween Hound, an evil hellhound who can open a portal to ghosts but only if he has the souls of five puppies of the same blood.
+In 1937, Sheriff Jim and others from the town of Fernfield set off to the manor of Warwick the Warlock, who has kidnapped five puppies so he can sacrifice them to the Halloween Hound, an evil hellhound who can open a portal to ghosts but only if he has the souls of five puppies of the same blood.
 One of the puppies, Pip, belongs to a young boy named Joseph.
 As the mob prepares to storm the manor, the hound turns Pip's siblings to stone, but Pip escapes.
 Warwick chases him and grabs him just as the mob enters.
+When the hound tries to kill Pip, he fails as the sun starts to hurt his eyes.
 The Warlock manages to escape just as dawn approaches.
-Thus, when the hound tries to kill Pip he fails.
 Pip then turns to stone and becomes a ghost.
-Jim and Deputy Tracker surround Warwick; however, he jumps in the mirror and escapes.
+Just as Jim and Deputy Tracker turn up to arrest Warwick, he jumps in the mirror and escapes.
 Joseph takes Pip's stone body while his father takes Warwick's spellbook.
 The Sheriff takes Warwick's staff and announces to the townspeople that he would board up Warwick's house to prevent anything else from happening.

 75 years later, the Buddies are on a school trip to Warwick's manor with their owners, Alice, Billy, Pete, Sam and Bartleby.
-When the class go to the graveyard to see Deputy Tracker's memorial stone, Billy finds himself scared of the appearance of the gravedigger, Mr. Johnston.
-Overhearing that the legend says that if you say "Halloween Hound" three times in front of Warwick's mirror, you would release the Halloween Hound.
-B-Dawg, who is a "scaredy cat", tries to overcome his fear by entering the condemned manor and say "Halloween Hound" three times in front of the mirror.
-Pip the ghost puppy tries to warn the Buddies, but B-Dawg is terrified by Pip's ghost and accidentally completes the reciting.
-B-Dawg's owner, Billy hasn't come up with his History project and decides to do it on the Halloween Hound.
+When the class go to the graveyard to see Deputy Tracker's memorial stone, Billy finds himself scared of the gravedigger Mr. Johnson.
+He hears the legend which says that if someone says "Halloween Hound" three times in front of Warwick's mirror, it will result in the release of Halloween Hound.
+B-Dawg, who is a "scaredy cat", tries to prove he's not scared by entering the condemned manor and saying "Halloween Hound" three times in front of the mirror.
+The ghostly Pip tries to warn the Buddies, but B-Dawg becomes terrified of him and accidentally completes the reciting.
+B-Dawg's owner, Billy, hasn't come up with his history project and decides to do it on the Halloween Hound.
 With the help of Sheriff Dan, Billy borrows Warwick's evidence file and staff.
-Billy's mother, Janice, buys Billy his costume for trick-or-treating, which is a Christmas Story-esque bunny suit, having misheard him saying, "Hip Hop Rabbit", when he meant "Hip Hop Rapper".
-Billy goes as Warwick the Warlock and humiliates B-Dawg in the bunny outfit.
+Billy goes trick-or-treating in a wizard costume, going as Warwick, while B-Dawg is made to wear a bunny outfit.
 Billy meets up with his friends and the Buddies and they go trick-or-treating.